nickbartram/tableau_climate/README.md

 This Tableau presentation visualizes climate data in North America (specifically Canada and the United States).
 The project was created using real world publicly accessible data.
 It looks at many parameters, including: rainfall, CO2 emissions, GDP, healthy diet data, and crop yields.

-This project uses data cleaned an prepared from the a previous project (climate_agriculture_impact), available at: [https://github.com/nickbartram/climate_agriculture_impact](https://github.com/nickbartram/climate_agriculture_impact).
+This project uses data cleaned an prepared from the a previous project (climate_agriculture_impact, available at: [https://github.com/nickbartram/climate_agriculture_impact](https://github.com/nickbartram/climate_agriculture_impact)).
 Please visit the aforementioned repository for details concerning research, collection, and data processing.

 ## Data